Italy

 Examines the availability and sources of disaggregated population data on statelessness.
 Provides recent figures and assesses reliability of measures countries have in place to count stateless persons, including in the census, population registries, and migration databases.
 Notes whether statelessness has been mapped in the country and whether there are sufficient measures in place to count stateless persons in detention.

-Italy has a separate category to count stateless people in the national census, but the data only captures those who have been granted stateless status residing in Italy and there are other categories in which stateless people may be recorded.
+Italy has a separate category to count stateless people in the national census, but the data only captures those who have been granted statelessness status and possessing a valid residence permit in Italy, and there are other categories in which stateless people may be recorded.
 Statelessness has not been comprehensively mapped in Italy, and the Government does not routinely publish figures on stateless refugees or asylum seekers, nor on stateless people held in immigration detention.

-• The Italian Government counts stateless people under a separate category in the national census, but the data only captures those who have been granted stateless status residing in Italy and there are other categories in which stateless people may be recorded.
+• The Italian Government counts stateless people under a separate category in the national census, but the data only captures those who have been granted statelessness status and are in possession of a valid residence permit.
+There are other categories in which stateless people may be recorded.

 • Data and trends on asylum and immigration are published but these do not explicitly report on statelessness.